bonitasoft/bonita-doc/md/optimize-user-tasklist.md

 ![Contract](images/contract_for_tasklist.png)<!--{.img-responsive .img-thumbnail}-->

-In actual BPM projects, we recommend you also add a description to each contract input.
+In actual BPM projects, we recommend you to also add a description to each contract input.
 It will be used as input field caption for end-users in the auto-generated form, if you decide to use such forms up to the User Acceptance Test phase of your project.

 When the leave request is submitted, _status_ and _requesterName_ must default values must be set.
 To do so, edit the script: